Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 );
 ```

-In this snippet, we are calling the `RunCommand` method to spawn a child process with the specified settings and block until it completes.
+In this snippet, we are calling the `RunCommand` method to spawn a child process and block until it completes.
+Relevant settings, such as command line arguments, working directory, and environment variables are specified through input parameters.

-It's pretty clear that this method invocation expression is not very human-readable, as it requires comments to even understand what each parameter does.
-Additionally, omitting some of the optional settings is cumbersome, as it requires either the use of default values, named parameters, or relying on overloads for every possible permutation.
+Although completely functional, the method invocation expression above is not very human-readable.
+At a glance, it's hard to even tell what each of the parameters does without relying on code comments.

+Additionally, since most of the parameters are optional, the method definition has to account for it too.
+There are different ways to achieve that, including overloads, named parameters with default values, etc., but they are all rather clunky and offer suboptimal experience.

-The experience can be greatly improved by refactoring this interaction into a fluent interface:
+We can improve on this design, however, by reworking the method into a fluent interface:

 ```csharp
 var result = new Command("git")